Altrrx/AntiLag-GMOD/README.md

 Now that the script has ran and made the commands, enjoy playing gmod without lag! (and with cheatz)

-also theres sv_cheats 1 commands
+also theres sv_cheats 1 commands in epixis

+n kinect utilities.